 Using Sender Policy Framework (SPF)?

-For further information, this pdf file explains how to set-up and configure your systems to connect with your PoliteMail Corporate Cloud Services Account.
+For further information, refer to your set-up guide on how to set-up and configure your systems to connect with your PoliteMail Corporate Cloud Services Account.

 If you’re having any issues changing your IP address, contact our service team at firstname.lastname@example.org